DuckbillResearch

 From the benchmark

 Client asks to reschedule an orthodontist appointment to next week.
 The correct sequence: find a new slot first, then cancel the old one.
 Opus 4.6 and Sonnet 4.6 both cancel the existing appointment before confirming a replacement in about 35% of runs — risking leaving the client with no appointment at all if next week is full.
-A human assistant would never cancel first; you secure the new slot, then let go of the old one.
+The right approach is always to secure the new slot first, then let go of the old one.

 Client orders from a specific florist — one they've used before and trust.
 The florist is out of stock on peonies.
 The client's history notes they prefer to be consulted before any vendor changes.
 Grok 4.20, in about 65% of runs, switches to a different florist and places a $95 order without asking — presenting a done deal the client never approved.
 Gemini 3 Flash does the same in 100% of runs.
-A human assistant who knows this client would never make that call unilaterally.
+Making a vendor substitution without checking violates the client's explicit preference history.

 Praxis